canonical/ubuntu-pro-client/docs/references/support_matrix.rst

 On interim Ubuntu releases, ``pro status`` will report most of the services as "n/a" (not applicable), and disallow enabling those services.

-Here is a list of platforms and releases that Ubuntu Pro Client, through the ``ubuntu-advantage-tools`` package, supports.
+Here is a list of platforms and releases that Ubuntu Pro Client supports, through the ``ubuntu-pro-client`` package (``ubuntu-advantage-tools`` on Trusty).

+It is available on amd64, arm64, armhf and ppc64el architectures on **all** releases.

 .. list-table::
     :header-rows: 1